Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Introduction

-We demonstrate the feasibility of this approach through three core capabilities: (1) automated metadata extraction from articles available via PMC and insertion into a relational database; (2) agent-guided raw data quantification using containerized tools exposed through model context protocol (MCP) servers; and (3) cross-study reasoning that identifies compatible datasets and synthesizes findings across multiple publications.
-Our results establish that LLM agents can effectively transform unstructured omics publications into reusable, computable research objects.
-By providing access to containerized tools and published data, we demonstrate that agents can find reproducible results across studies, even when those findings are not reported in the article.
-Here, we lay the groundwork for executable, agent-driven analysis of the biomedical literature at scale.
+We demonstrate the feasibility of this approach through three core capabilities: (1) corpus-scale metadata extraction from articles available via PMC and insertion into a relational database, reported here as descriptive system outputs rather than validated accuracy; (2) agent-guided raw-data reanalysis using containerized tools exposed through model context protocol (MCP) servers; and (3) cross-study reasoning that identifies compatible datasets and synthesizes findings across publications.
+Our results demonstrate that, with documented human guidance, LLM agents can transform unstructured omics publications into auditable, re-executable research objects, and that agent-supported reanalysis can recover reproducible results across studies, including findings not reported in the original articles.
+Rather than establishing literature-wide performance, this work provides a feasibility demonstration and an open, auditable toolset that lay a foundation for prospective, larger-scale evaluation of automated omics-data reuse.